 Implementation before approval or after prohibition

 An undertaking that implements a concentration in breach of the Competition Act can receive an administrative fine of up to 10% of its total annual turnover.
-The Market Court imposes this fine on the recommendation of the FCCA.
+The Market Court imposes this fine on the proposal of the FCCA.
 A fine is not imposed if the failure is minor or it is otherwise unjustified (see above, Failure to notify correctly).

 Order the dissolution of a concentration that has been implemented in breach of the Competition Act.

 The FCCA's decisions can be made subject to a conditional administrative fine.
 The size of the fine is determined on the basis of (Act on Conditional Fines (1113/1990, as amended)):

 The extent and nature of the obligation concerned.

 The financial standing of the party concerned.

 If the party that receives the decision fails to comply with it, the Market Court can impose the fine.
 Failure to observe conditions attached to a clearance decision may also lead to the Market Court ordering the dissolution of the concentration.

 The fines are administrative in nature.
 Criminal fines can be imposed under the Penal Code on individuals who submit false evidence to an authority.